jiannan-xu/jiannan-xu.github.io/_pages/about.md

 Recent News
 ======
+* June 11.
+2023: I will attend the Behavioral Operations Management Summer Institute hosted by Harvard Business School.

+* May 24.
+2023: I will present my paper at POMS Conference Florida Orlando, 2023.

 * April 25.
 2023: Our student chapter application was approved by INFORMS!

 * Feb 17.
 2023: I organized 1st Smith DOIT Doctoral Consortium.